lopezdsr/sql-query/sqlref/sql_reference.md

 A number is either a signed or unsigned *integer* or a *decimal* number.

+<h3 id="unsignedNumber">Unsigned Number</h3>

+An unsigned number is an *integer* or *decimal* number without sign or type suffix.

+<h3 id="unsignedInteger">Unsigned Integer Number</h3>

+An unsigned integer is an *integer* number without sign or type suffix.

-<h4 id="INTEGER_VALUE">Integer Value</h4>
+<h4 id="INTEGER_VALUE">Integer Number</h4>

 An integer number is represented by a sequence of at least one digit, that is, `0` to `9`.
-The integer number can have a trailing identifier denoting the type of integer number.
+The integer number can have a suffix denoting the type of integer number.
 There are three types of integer numbers:
 * `Y`: tiny integer number
 * `S`: small integer number
 * `L`: big integer number

 See section [dataType](#dataType) for more details about data types.

-<h4 id="DECIMAL_VALUE">Decimal Value</h4>
+<h4 id="DECIMAL_VALUE">Decimal Number</h4>

 A decimal number is the following:
 * A sequence of at least one digit followed by a positive or negative exponent, for example, `10E2` represents integer `1000` and `1E-1` represents 0.1.
 * A decimal number, for example, `3.14`.
 * A decimal number followed by a positive or negative exponent , for example, `3.14E+3` represents `3140.00` or `3.14E-3` represents `0.00314`.

-The decimal number can have a trailing identifier denoting the type of decimal number.
+The decimal number can have a suffix denoting the type of decimal number.
 There are two types of decimal numbers:
 * `D`: double decimal number
 * `BD`: big decimal number